deepak12321/DataPreProcessing/README.md

 This weather prediction model aims to forecast weather data using three different regression models: Ridge Regression, CatBoost Regression, and Random Forest Regression.
 Before running the model, it is essential to execute the Jupyter file named `Preprocessing.ipynb`, which generates `ptrain.xlsx` and `ptest.xlsx` for training and testing datasets, respectively.

 ## Model Performance
-Based on Prediction on `mean temprature`
+Based on Prediction of `mean temprature`
 | Model                      | Training MSE            | Test MSE                |
 | -------------------------- | ----------------------- | ----------------------- |
 | Ridge Regression           | 0.0005067880976842752  | 0.0005291707799874284  |